RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 The reasoning is straightforward: physical interception at body scale is (a) currently dominated by passive armor, which is mature and well-served by existing products; (b) a regulated category in nearly every jurisdiction; and (c) genuinely dangerous to research informally.
 SENTINEL-WEAR's contribution is upstream of any actuation: *if you cannot perceive a threat, no effector matters.* If perception is solved well in a wearable form factor, downstream actuation becomes a regulated engineering problem for qualified parties — outside this repository.

+See `docs/theory/future_research.md` for the full research-domain map across all tiers, and `legal/research_ethics.md` for the project's ethics posture.

 ---

 ## Innovation Landscape

-Existing patents in the wearable space typically cover single-node sensing (wrist-based heart rate) or simple gesture recognition.
-SENTINEL-WEAR innovates by treating the body not as a point, but as a **volume**.

-**Key Architectural Innovations:**
-1.  **Distributed Body-Frame Fusion:** Unlike a smartwatch that tracks the wrist, SENTINEL-WEAR fuses data from neck, wrists, and ankles to maintain a stable "torso-relative" coordinate system.
+The wearable sensing market is dominated by single-node devices (smartwatches, fitness trackers) that treat the body as a point and answer questions about that point — heart rate at the wrist, steps via wrist accelerometer, sleep via wrist motion.
+SENTINEL-WEAR sits in an under-published research space: distributed sensing across multiple body-worn nodes that together treat the body as a *volume* with surrounding context.

+**Architectural focus areas:**

+1.  **Distributed Body-Frame Fusion.** Multiple nodes (neck, wrists, waist, ankles, optionally eyewear) cooperate to maintain a unified body-frame coordinate system.
+Each node's local detections are transformed into the shared frame and fused.
+Published research on multi-IMU body-pose estimation provides the technical substrate; the application to jewelry-form-factor distributed perception is the open research question this project addresses.

-2.  **Body-Frame Drift Correction:** A critical algorithm that separates the wearer's motion (turning, walking) from the world's motion.
-This ensures that a "threat approaching" alert is real, and not an artifact of the wearer simply turning their body.
+2.  **Body-Frame Drift Correction.** The wearer is in motion — walking, turning, gesturing.
+A naive perception system reports the world rotating when the wearer turns.
+Body-frame drift correction uses the multi-IMU stack to subtract wearer motion from sensor observations, so a "threat approaching from behind" alert reflects an actual approach and not an artifact of the wearer turning around.
+See `docs/theory/body_coordinate_fusion.md`.

-3.  **Body-Area Phased Array:** By synchronizing mmWave radar nodes across the body, the system can conceptually operate as a distributed aperture, improving angular resolution beyond what a single jewelry-sized sensor can achieve.
+3.  **Sensing-Physics Research at Body-Frame Timescales.** A separate research track studies the physics constraints of detecting fast-moving objects within body-frame engagement distances.
+This is upstream-of-actuation work — characterizing what sensor architectures *can* and *cannot* detect at the relevant timescales — and is the substrate for any future research by qualified parties on the downstream questions.
+See `docs/theory/extreme_velocity_sensing.md`.

+These are research focuses, not patent claims.
+The repository is MIT-licensed and the maintainers do not pursue patent filings on the architecture.

 ---

 ## What the Project Actually Builds

 A **distributed wearable sensor mesh** worn on the body that continuously maintains a body-frame 3D awareness field.
-The wearer becomes the origin of their own coordinate system; sensors at multiple body locations (neck, wrists, waist, ankles, optionally eyewear) cover overlapping hemispheres around the body.
+The wearer becomes the origin of their own coordinate system; sensors at multiple body locations cover overlapping hemispheres around the body.

 ```
                        ┌───────────────┐